intergalacticmammoth/phiflow2blender/README.md

 # phiflow2blender Tutorial

-This repo aims to demonstrate a pipeline for creating a fluid simulation in phiflow and rendering the result in Blender.
+This repo aims to demonstrate a pipeline for creating a smoke simulation in [phiflow](https://github.com/tum-pbs/PhiFlow) and rendering the result in [Blender](https://www.blender.org/).

 ## Workflow
 1. Write a phiflow simulation and save the resulting frames as compressed numpy arrays (.npz).
 For example, see [plume.py](tutorial/plume.py)
 2. Process the frames in mantaflow and output them in OpenVDB format.
 You have to run mantaflow and the [manta2vdb.py](tutorial/manta2vdb.py) script, with the necessary arguments, i.e. the input data and the X, Y and Z resolution of the simulation.

 `./path/to/manta path/to/manta2vdb.py -d path/to/scene/data -res X Y Z `

 3. Load the OpenVDB frame sequence in Blender, setup the scene in Blender and render!
     Follow along [this]() video :)